laantorchaweb/preloader/README.md

 $('.container').find('img').preloader({

-  data: dataName, // this is the data attr that contains the url you wan to load (default: 'data-src')
+  data: dataName, // this is the data attr that contains the url you want to load (default: 'data-src')

   each: function() {